 - Self monitor screen time

-The support your daughter will receive is also different.
+The support your child will receive is also different.
 At programs like Journey Home direct care staff take a more hands off approach.
-While they are present every day and help in holding your daughter accountable to program expectations, they also are able to step back some and let your daughter take the lead in facilitating her goals.
-All in all, step down programs are a great way to ease the transition from a residential treatment program back into a society where your daughter can thrive.
+While they are present every day and help in holding your child accountable to program expectations, they also are able to step back some and let your child take the lead in facilitating their goals.
+All in all, step down programs are a great way to ease the transition from a residential treatment program back into a society where your child can thrive.